hhummus/haslalokkeberg-website/README.md

 ### Ongoing development of site

-- Mobile view soon to be deployed by Netlify
+- Mobile view soon to be deployed with Netlify
 - Desktop version comes later.